akejijoyb-stack/Decolabs-Project-2-EDA/README.md

 📌 Conclusion

 The exploratory data analysis successfully uncovered key trends, patterns, and operational insights within the dataset.
 Product performance, customer transaction behavior, referral effectiveness, and revenue distribution were evaluated using descriptive statistics and pivot table analysis.
-The project also identified operational concerns such as high cancellation and return rates alongside the presence of high-value transaction outliers.
+The project also identified operational concerns, such as high cancellation and return rates, as well as high-value transaction outliers.
 These findings provide a strong analytical foundation for future dashboard development and advanced business intelligence analysis.

 👨‍💻 Author